ewood-coder/ewood-coder/README.md

 - 👋 Hi, I’m @ewood-coder (or Emma)!
-- 👀 I’m interested in coding (web design specifically), video games, and being the best homebody I can be.
+- 👀 I’m interested in coding (web design specifically) 👩‍💻, video games 🎮, and being the best homebody I can be 🏠.
 - 🌱 Recent graduate from Boise Codeworks.
 Also a graduate from CWI with an associates in software development (2022).
 - 💞️ I’m looking to collaborate on just about anything if I can contribute what I know.
 - 📫 How to reach me: Phone: (208)-908-2162,  Email: emmawood.coding@gmail.com